enofex/taikai/docs/USERGUIDE.md

     .check();
 ```

-- **Spring Boot Configuration**: Ensure that the main application class annotated with `@SpringBootApplication` is in the default package.
+- **Spring Boot Configuration**: Ensure that the main application class annotated with `@SpringBootApplication` is located in the default package.

 ```java
 Taikai.builder()